What is Azure Communication Services?

 You can connect custom client apps, custom services, and the publicly switched telephony network (PSTN) to your communications experience.
-You can acquire phone numbers directly through Azure Communication Services REST APIs, SDKs, or the Azure portal; and use these numbers for SMS or calling applications or you can simply integrate email capabilities to your applications using production-ready email SDKs.
+You can acquire phone numbers directly through Azure Communication Services REST APIs, SDKs, or the Azure portal; and use these numbers for SMS or calling applications or you can integrate email capabilities to your applications using production-ready email SDKs.
 Azure Communication Services direct routing allows you to use SIP and session border controllers to connect your own PSTN carriers and bring your own phone numbers.

 Scenarios for Azure Communication Services include:

 - Business to Consumer (B2C).
 Employees and services engage external customers using voice, video, and text chat in browser and native apps.
-An organization can send and receive SMS messages, or operate an interactive voice response system (IVR) using a phone number you acquire through Azure.
+An organization can send and receive SMS messages, or operate an interactive voice response system (IVR) using Call Automation and a phone number you acquire through Azure.
 Integration with Microsoft Teams can be used to connect consumers to Teams meetings hosted by employees; ideal for remote healthcare, banking, and product support scenarios where employees might already be familiar with Teams.

 - Consumer to Consumer (C2C).
 Build engaging consumer-to-consumer interaction with voice, video, and rich text chat.
 Any type of user interface can be built on Azure Communication Services SDKs, or use complete application samples and an open-source UI toolkit to help you get started quickly.

 |Begin using Azure Communication Services by using the Azure portal or Communication Services SDK to provision your first Communication Services resource.
 Once you have your Communication Services resource connection string, you can provision your first user access tokens.

-|Get a phone number||Use Azure Communication Services to provision and release telephone numbers.
+|Use Azure Communication Services to provision and release telephone numbers.
 These telephone numbers can be used to initiate or receive phone calls and build SMS solutions.

-|Azure Communication Services SMS REST APIs and SDKs is used send and receive SMS messages from service applications.
+|Azure Communication Services SMS REST APIs and SDKs are used to send and receive SMS messages from service applications.

-|Azure Communication Services Email REST APIs and SDKs is used send an email messages from service applications.
+|Azure Communication Services Email REST APIs and SDKs are used to send email messages from service applications.

 After creating a Communication Services resource you can start building client scenarios, such as voice and video calling or text chat:

 |User access tokens authenticate clients against your Azure Communication Services resource.
 These tokens are provisioned and reissued using Communication Services Identity APIs and SDKs.

 |Azure Communication Services allows you to add voice and video calling to your browser or native apps using the Calling SDK.

-|With Azure Communication Services you can add telephony calling capabilities to your application.
+|With Azure Communication Services, you can add telephony calling capabilities to your application.

 |Azure Communication Services can be used to build custom meeting experiences that interact with Microsoft Teams.
 Users of your Communication Services solution(s) can interact with Teams participants over voice, video, chat, and screen sharing.

 |The Azure Communication Services Chat SDK is used to add rich real-time text chat into your applications.

 |Telephony channel is a channel in Microsoft Bot Framework that enables the bot to interact with users over the phone.
-It leverages the power of Microsoft Bot Framework combined with the Azure Communication Services and the Azure Speech Services.
+It uses the power of Microsoft Bot Framework combined with the Azure Communication Services and the Azure Speech Services.

 |The UI Library for Azure Communication Services enables you to easily add rich, visual communication experiences to your applications for both calling and chat.

 The following samples demonstrate end-to-end usage of the Azure Communication Services.
 Use these samples to bootstrap your own Communication Services solutions.

 |Download a designed application sample for group calling for browsers, iOS, and Android devices.

 |Download a designed application sample for group text chat for browsers.

 |Download a designed web application sample for audio, video, and PSTN calling.

 Platforms and SDK libraries

-|SDK libraries and REST APIs||Azure Communication Services capabilities are conceptually organized into six areas, each represented by an SDK.
+|Azure Communication Services capabilities are conceptually organized into six areas, each represented by an SDK.
 You can decide which SDK libraries to use based on your real-time communication needs.